filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 end
 ```

-So this creates a "scheduled" task that runs every 100ms to check if the `root_pid` of all existing sockets are alive or dead.
+This creates a "scheduled" task that runs every 100ms to check if the `root_pid` of all existing sockets are alive or dead.
 If dead, we request our supervisor to kill it's child 😱.

 **Note:** There's a cool trick with this GenServer which is the return of `init/1`.
-By returning the tuple `{:continue, []}` we're informing the GenServer that after everything is properly started with the proccess we want to run some code (in our case we send a message to ourselves to start the cleanup process).
+By returning the tuple `{:continue, []}` we're informing the GenServer that after everything is properly started with the proccess we want to run some code in our `handle_continue/2` function.
+In this scenario we're sending a message to ourselves to kickstart the cleanup scheduled process.

-And now we fully control the lifecycle from start => middle => end of life of our processes which are connected to our clients so lets now create our component that uses this state.
+And now we fully control the lifecycle from start => middle => end of life of our processes so lets move to our component that will use all of this information.

 ## The Ghost Tag

 ### Drawing Casper

-Lets first create our component so we can draw a simple html component based on :
+Lets first create our component so we can draw a simple html component based on the title and the read tag information extracted from a targetted process:

 ```elixir
 defmodule BlogWeb.Components.ReadTag do